TypeScript: Compatibility with JavaScript

 As TypeScript is simply a superset of JavaScript, existing JavaScript can be adapted to TypeScript and TypeScript program can seamlessly consume JavaScript.
 The compiler can target all ECMAScript versions 5 and above, transpiling modern features like classes and arrow functions to their older counterparts.

 With TypeScript, it is possible to use existing JavaScript code, incorporate popular JavaScript libraries, and call TypeScript-generated code from other JavaScript.
 Type declarations for these libraries are usually provided with the source code but can be declared or installed separately if needed.

 Development tools

 Compiler

-The TypeScript compiler, named tsc, is written in TypeScript.
-As a result, it can be compiled into regular JavaScript and can then be executed in any JavaScript engine (e.g. a browser).
-The compiler package comes bundled with a script host that can execute the compiler.
-It is also available as a Node.js package that uses Node.js as a host.
+Prior to version 7, the TypeScript compiler, named tsc, was written in TypeScript and compiled into regular JavaScript, allowing it to run in any JavaScript engine (e.g. a browser) or as a Node.js package.
+Beginning with TypeScript 7.0, released on 8 July 2026, the compiler and language service were rewritten in Go as a native binary, which Microsoft reported delivers full-build speedups typically between 8 and 12 times over the JavaScript-based TypeScript 6.0 compiler; for example, type-checking the Visual Studio Code codebase fell from 125.7 seconds to 10.6 seconds under default settings.
+The native port began as an experimental preview distributed via the @typescript/native-preview npm package starting in 2025, which had accumulated more than 8.5 million weekly downloads before being merged into the standard typescript package for the 7.0 release.
+TypeScript 7.0 shipped without a stable programmatic compiler API, which Microsoft said would be introduced in a subsequent 7.1 release; in the interim, tooling that depends on the compiler's API, such as certain features of Vue, Angular, and Svelte, required continued use of the JavaScript-based compiler.

 The compiler can target a given edition of ECMAScript (such as ECMAScript 5 for legacy browser compatibility), but by default compiles for the latest standards.

+Native compilation

+In 2026, Vercel released scriptc, an open-source compiler that compiles TypeScript and JavaScript programs into self-contained native executables without requiring Node.js, V8, or another JavaScript engine in the resulting binary.